tkshirakawa/benchmark_TensorFlow_macOS/README.md

 - package_list : contains package lists of miniconda (miniforge) in which TensorFlow runs on GPU.

 ## Installation Tips
-It seems that other packages such as numpy, opencv etc should be installed to the miniforge3 BEFORE installing tensorflow-deps, -macos and -metal.
 The following packages are required for this benchmark code.
 **numpy h5py hdf5 joblib opencv graphviz**
-(The other packages will be installed based on their dependencies.)
+The other packages will be installed based on their dependencies.

+In my experience, they should be installed to the miniforge3 **BEFORE** installing tensorflow-deps, -macos and -metal.
 As for versions, please refer to my package list "miniforge3_TF26_macOS_Monterey.txt".
 > You may be able to install the packages directly into your env by
 > `conda install --name [env_name] --file miniforge3_TF26_macOS_Monterey.txt`